The Most Anticipated Essay Collections of 2019Books Lists essay collections

 The good news is that this list only covers February through April, meaning you can expect to find even more essay collections to devour in 2019 after you breeze through the ones below.

 Brown White Black: An American Family at the Intersection of Race, Gender, Sexuality, and Religion by Nishta J. Mehra

 Why You’ll Love It: Nishta J. Mehra’s honest essays weave a powerful portrait of two mothers raising their adopted son in modern America.

-Brown White Black is a portrait of Nishta J. Mehra’s family: her wife, who is white; her adopted child, Shiv, who is black; and their experiences dealing with America’s rigid ideas of race, gender and sexuality.
+Description: Brown White Black is a portrait of Nishta J. Mehra’s family: her wife, who is white; her adopted child, Shiv, who is black; and their experiences dealing with America’s rigid ideas of race, gender and sexuality.
 Her clear-eyed and incisive writing on her family’s daily struggle to make space for themselves amid racial intolerance and stereotypes personalizes some of America’s most fraught issues.
 Mehra writes candidly about her efforts to protect and shelter Shiv from racial slurs on the playground and from intrusive questions by strangers while educating her child on the realities and dangers of being black in America.
 In other essays, she discusses growing up in the racially polarized city of Memphis; coming out as queer; being an adoptive mother who is brown; and what it’s like to be constantly confronted by people’s confusion, concern and expectations about her child and her family.
 Above all, Mehra argues passionately for a more nuanced and compassionate understanding of identity and family.

 The Collected Schizophrenias by Esmé Weijun Wang

 Why You’ll Love It: Esmé Weijun Wang’s compelling essays highlight the humanity behind a schizophrenia diagnosis, delivering a necessary read tackling mental illness.